libra-china-org/Whitepaper/phala-network.md

 <div style="text-align: center">Fig. pLIBRA Overview</div>
 ### 6.1.
 System Design

-pLIBRA is implemented as a Confidential Contract on Phala Network.
-It implements a Libra light client and a ERC20-like token inside the Confidential Contract.
+pLIBRA is implemented as a confidential contract on Phala Network.
+It implements a Libra light client and a ERC20-like token inside the confidential contract.

 - **Libra Light Client**: A full light client which is capable to validate the Merkle proof of the chain state and sign transactions.
 - **Key Store**: Stores the private keys for the collateral Libra accounts (i.e. *bank account*).